India pharma investors think small as U.S. compliance woes hit heavyweights

-Heavyweight generics makers, led by Sun Pharma (SUN.NS) and Dr Reddy's Laboratories (REDY.NS), have long been seen as a conservative bet for domestic and foreign funds eyeing India, as these firms rely on the United States - the world's biggest pharmaceuticals market - for the bulk of their revenue.
+Heavyweight generics makers, led by Sun Pharma and Dr Reddy's Laboratories, have long been seen as a conservative bet for domestic and foreign funds eyeing India, as these firms rely on the United States - the world's biggest pharmaceuticals market - for the bulk of their revenue.

 But investors now say the prospects for these drugmakers are uncertain after the U.S. Food and Drug Administration in November and December issued warnings over the manufacturing standards at Sun Pharma and Dr Reddy's, raising doubts about a costly two-year-old campaign to revamp processes.